xIFr - Getting started

 Deep Search

-Sometimes webpages makes images available in multiple image formats, letting the browser choose which format to use.
+Sometimes webpages makes images available in multiple image formats, letting the browser choose which format to display.
 With modern browsers, in most such cases, for example avif and webp images will be preferred over jpeg format images.
-Current version of xIFr can however only parse meta-data from jpeg images.
-But xIFr will detect many of the cases where browser are presented with a choice, and try to find variant of jpeg-format to parse and show meta-data from.
+Current version of xIFr can only parse meta-data from jpeg images, but xIFr will detect many of the cases where browser are presented with a choice, and try to find a variant of jpeg-format to parse and show meta-data from.

 To the left you likely see an avif or a webp format image.
 However if you open xIFr on it, it should detect and parse meta-data from a similar jpeg variant of the photo.